yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Jffs2Root.rst

 but '''will all be lost if the firmware is reloaded'''.
 The way to preserve changes when loading a new image is to make changes in the image itself.

+Note that loading a new image is easily done using Openwrt itself, rather than using the bootloader.
+Once you have built your new image, with your new filesystem included, you copy the image into the /tmp directory on the router.
+For example:

+{{{
+scp bin/openwrt-generic-jffs2-4MB.trx asus:/tmp
+}}}

+Then, on the router, use ''mtd'' to load the image into flash and reboot:

+{{{
+mtd -r write /tmp/openwrt-generic-jffs2-4MB.trx linux }}}

+The ''-r'' is important as the replacement of the running system filesystem will mean that the system will be very confused if it is not immediately rebooted!

 = Changing the files in the image =

 To change files in the image you need to have the OpenWrt Buildroot installed.